This wasn't the first Chinese balloon over the U.S. Why were the others ignored?

 But it has.
 At least four other times in recent years.

-According to a senior U.S. defense official, Chinese balloons crossed over the U.S. at least three times during the Trump administration and at least one other time earlier in the Biden administration.
+According to U.S. officials, Chinese balloons crossed over the U.S. at least three times during the Trump administration and at least one other time earlier in the Biden administration.

-However, these previous air incursions were brief and judged to be insignificant.
-The reports apparently didn't make their way up the military chain of command, let alone reach the White House.
+However, the U.S. was not aware of the Chinese incursions at the time, according to Air Force Gen. Glen VanHerck, the head of NORAD and the officer responsible for domestic air threats.

-"I don't ever recall somebody coming into my office or reading anything that the Chinese had a surveillance balloon above the United States," Mark Esper, who served as a defense secretary during the Trump administration, told CNN.
+He told a news conference that the military only learned of the intrusions after they were pieced together by the intelligence community after they happened.

 Rep. Michael Waltz, a Florida Republican, said defense officials identified the locations of the previous balloon incursions when briefing lawmakers over the weekend.
 The Washington Post reported the locations included Texas, Florida, Hawaii and Guam.